David M. Walsh

-David Martin Walsh (born July 23, 1931 in Cumberland, Maryland) is an American cinematographer.
+David Martin Walsh (born July 23, 1931) is an American cinematographer.
 He worked with film directors including Woody Allen, Herbert Ross, and Arthur Hiller.

-He started working in 1955 as an assistant animation cameraman at The Walt Disney Studios.
+Walsh started working in 1955 as an assistant animation cameraman at The Walt Disney Studios.
 During the 1960s, he worked as a camera operator on numerous big-budget features.

-He won Primetime Emmy Award Outstanding Achievement in Cinematography for Entertainment Programming for a Special for Queen of the Stardust Ballroom in 1975.
+Walsh won Primetime Emmy Award Outstanding Achievement in Cinematography for Entertainment Programming for a Special for Queen of the Stardust Ballroom in 1975.